GoyalLab/Zonation_Analysis/README.md

 ## Steps Overview
 1. Find the portocentral coordinates and zonation
-2. Statistical Analysis of each Zone in each Condition
 3. Generate the Normalized Mean Gene Expression Matrix and Sorted Gene Expression based on Variation across Zones
 4. Plotting the Datasets
+5. Statistical Analysis of each Zone in each Condition

 ## Step 1: Find the portocentral coordinates and zonation using etazonefunc, also euclidean distances between cells in each Zone in each Sample
 ### Scripts used: